awslabs/aws-greengrass-labs-s3-file-uploader/README.md

     PathName: "/local/path/to/monitor/*.ext"
     BucketName: "bucket-name-where-to-upload-files"
+    ObjectKeyPrefix: "a prefix to add to the object name in S3"
     Interval: <time in second between the scans>

 PathName is a path with pattern expansion as described [here](https://docs.python.org/3/library/glob.html).
 Some valid examples are: